 Roy's Matra Enthusiasts Website

 I'm a retired professional technician who has owned a Murena 2.2 since 1983 when it was new.
 I believe it is the best practical, yet affordable, mid-engined sports coupé ever produced.
-Being a 3-seater it can carry two adults and a child or three adults and their luggage, and is a comfortable and usable sports car even today almost forty years later.
+Being a 3-seater it can carry two adults and a child or even 3 adults and their luggage, and is a comfortable and usable sports car even today forty years later.
 Matra Automobiles came about in the early sixties after they took over René Bonnet for whom they had been producing composite bodies for his creations.
 The Murena was the last of their great sports coupés and ended prematurely as it was too good a competitor to Renault's sports car.
 It is only now starting to be appreciated for what it is.

 MATRA, from Mechanique Aviation TRAction, originally owned by the Floirat family, and specialising in missiles and weaponry, was a large French company with international links, which included Matra Communications, Matra Datavision, Matra Défense, Matra Marconi Space, Matra Hachette, etc. and the former Matra CEO Jean-Luc Lagardère formed the Lagardère Group which encompassed them all.
 Matra Automobiles was only a small part of this empire, and was closed in March 2003.
 Initally Pinninfarina acquired the Matra Engineering, Testing and Prototype facilities but later sold their interest to Segula Technologies.
 For more info. see http://en.wikipedia.org/wiki/Matra and the present company Matra MS producing electric solutions for transport.